SRUR4221 Rural Specialisation—Research Foundations Unit

 - Students are able to (1) describe the importance of scientific integrity and ethical conduct in research; (2) discuss the key issues relevant to human and animal research; (3) demonstrate the acquisition of basic skills and training necessary to undertake research in their chosen field; (4) critically review literature in their proposed field of research; and (5) design a research project, outlining the study background and rationale, research questions, study design and data analysis.

-- Typically this unit is assessed in the following ways: (1) online quizzes; (2) literature review; (3) research proposal; and (4) professional behaviour assessments.
+- Indicative assessments in this unit are as follows: (1) online quizzes; (2) literature review; (3) research proposal; and (4) professional behaviour assessments.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.